 Spike tried to scream but couldn't do more than moan.
 A second later he quit struggling, his nerves screaming from the shock he'd been given.

 Riley leaned in close.
 "I told you.
 If you touched her...I'd kill you for real.
-But I've had a better idea.
+But I've got a better idea.
 Let me tell you about it on the way."
 He picked up a blanket, then slung Spike over his shoulder in a fireman's carry.

 Spike lost consciousness on the way out the door.
 The last thing he saw was Buffy sleeping peacefully.